Recreational – Expand Your Comfort Zone

 - Think of times you were courageous and took a risk.
 Think of areas you desire more courage in your life.

-- Exercises “Health is Inner Peace; Healing is Letting Go of Fear.”
+- Exercises at “Health is Inner Peace; Healing is Letting Go of Fear.”

 See also: The Wimpy Person’s Guide to Grit